uvafung/CMEE-CourseWork/README.md

 ###### Coding scripts and data stored in the weekly folders:
-Week 1: For week 1 practicals -- including UNIX, shell scripts, LaTeX Week 2: For week 2 practicals -- Python scripts
+Week 1: For week 1 practicals -- including UNIX, shell scripts, LaTeX

+Week 2: For week 2 practicals -- Python I scripts

 Week 3: For week 3 practicals -- R